ChipCE/WiFiMan/README.md

     Get device mac address
 - bool getConfig(Config *conf);
     Get all config parameters.
 Return true if the config is valid(success connected to ap)
+- bool getCustomConfig(CustomConfig *customConf);
+    Get custom config parameters.
+Return true if success, false if there is no custom config or cannot read customConfig file.

 ### Controls
 - void start();